-FOPF committee launch exciting plans to rebuild bio-diversity of the Fields.
+FOPF committee launch exciting community led project to rebuild the bio-diversity of the Fields.

 The FOPF committee have set up a project group to consider options for enhancing the "Educational area" of the field.
 The area is fenced from the main field and is approx 7200m2 (see the photo below).